dmijatovic/dv4all-wcp/CONTRIBUTE.md

 ### Using LERNA to publish

-This approach automates most of the tasks from manual approach.
 This repo is created to test how well automated approach with LERNA works.
-What are its strenghts and weaknesses?
+In the lerna config file (lerna.json) we stated that versioning should use conventional commits.
+We run `lerna changed` to check which packages are changed.
+If we have changes then we run `lerna publish` which will update changelog.md file, decide on version increase (major|minor|patch), create tag with the version number, push tag to the github repo and publish the module(s) to NPM.

 - commit changes: `git ...`
 - check changes: `lerna changed`
 - publish packages: `lerna publish`

+My first impleressions are: lerna does quite a lot automatically which is good.
+What I would like to be improved:

+- CHANGELOG.md: there is lot of empty space in the file between each release tag
+- Minor version bump: it is based on conventional commits and in some cases I did not have a need for a minor version bump but lerna advices so.
+I am new to conventional commits so why/when the minor version is used insteda of patch is not completely clear to me.